fpinzn/aassert/README.md

 		superNested: {age: "number"}}})

 will return `true`.
-###Circular dependencies
+###Circular dependencies(Not yet implemented)
-aassert will allow circular dependencies as they are needed to support HATEOAS objects.
+aassert will allow circular dependencies.
 Say for example:

 	dog: {
 		...